wnfs-wg/spec/spec/private-wnfs.md

   CBOR<HAMT<
     // Map Key: The namefilter ("name") for that private node Namefilter,
-    // Map Value: A tuple of an encrypted private node header and a set of links to encrypted node contents [ByteArray, Array<CID<ByteArray>>]
+    // Map Value: a set of links to encrypted node contents.
+    // CIDs must be deduplicated and in ascending order Array<CID<ByteArray>>
   >>

 type HAMT<K, V> = {